zeedurwesh/CSS-transition/README.md

 # Lab 07 exercise

-A simple CSS animation for a common visual effect, unsing the `transition` property.
+A simple CSS animation for a common visual effect, using the `transition` property.

 ## How `transition` works